juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 ---

-First of all, the connector provides an endpoint for requesting its self-description.
+The connector provides an endpoint for requesting its self-description.
-The self-description is returned as JSON-LD string and contains several information about the running connector instance.
+The self-description is returned as JSON-LD and contains several information about the running connector instance.
 This includes e.g. the title, the maintainer, the IDS Informodel version, and the resource catalog.
 At the public endpoint `/`, the resource catalog is not displayed.
 It can only be accessed with admin credentials at `GET /api/connector` or by sending an IDS description request